The 9 best cream foundations for nourishing coverage and a smooth, healthy-looking finish

 Reviewed by: Stephanie Maylor

-Great coverage and a radiant finish don’t always come as a pair, but we can confirm that this cream foundation prioritises both.
+A decent level of coverage and a radiant finish don’t always come as a pair, but I can confirm that this cream foundation prioritises both of those things.
 Expect SUUQU’s cutting-edge tech and a luxurious-feeling formula that's infused with 13 Japanese extracts, including silk protein and green tea, a powerful antioxidant.
-We did find the jar made applying it a bit messy, but scooping out the formula did emphasise its sensorial, silky texture.
-In a few sweeps, our skin tone looked more even, while our dark circles were no longer visible.
+I did find the jar made the overall application process a bit messy, but scooping out the formula did emphasise the formula's sensorial, silky texture.
+In a few swipes, my skin tone looked more even, while my dark circles were no longer visible.

-The real USP for us, however, is in the sunlit luminosity.
+The real USP for me here, however, is in the sunlit luminosity.
 SUQQU describes this foundation as having a "self-renewing glow," meaning it gets better the longer you wear it.
 There are three stages.
 When first applied, the immediate freshness comes from the moisturising reflection oils.
 As these sink into the skin, pearlescent pigments come into play, reflecting light.
 Then later, your natural sebum mixes with the foundation for more natural skin show-through.
 It’s probably not as suitable for blemish-prone and oily skin, but it’s a tonic for dry, dull skin.

 Reviewed by: Stephanie Maylor